esnyder232/stockheimer-deployer/README.md

 7) In deploy directory, modify index.html to include the bundles with the hashes (cache busting)

-The intended usage of this is to run "npm run all".
+The intended usage of this is to run "node index.js".
-Each script can also be ran individually for debugging by running "npm